paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 // fences nodes now implement <, <=, >, >=, == and !=
 if (fence.Active) fence.MoveTo(fences);    // injects in sorted order
 ```

-When an item is created or moved to an ordered list, it is placed on sorted order rather than just at the top.

-As above, `CompareItem` can be inherited, set for a class or an instance.
+Newly created or moved items maintain order.
+Inherit `CompareItem` or set it for a class or an instance.

 #### List Disposal

-Linked lists are commonly used as statics to keep lists of reusable elements.
-Sometimes they have a limited life, so need to be cleared for disposal or recycling in a parent linked list.
+Use linked lists as statics to keep reusable elements.
+Clear them when they have a limited life.
 There are two levels of cleanliness.
 1. `Discard()` disposes of any active elements, placing them in the recycle bin for later use.
 Use when you want to keep the linked list, but remove any outstanding elements.
-It is implicitly called if it is an Item in a parent LinkedList.
+Called if it is an Item in a parent LinkedList.
 2. `Dispose()` removes items from the recycle bin as well so that the linked list can be safe for the garbage collector to pick up.

 #### Node Creation and Movement